-As shown in a real-world scenario, destination choices can now be modeled realistically in

-MATSim, a crucial step for many transport research questions that must be investigated in the near future.
+As shown in a real-world scenario, destination choices can now be modeled realistically in MATSim, a crucial step for many transport research questions that must be investigated in the near future.

 In the future, applied parameters need to be researched more comprehensively and more systematically calibrated.
-The utility function for shopping trips will be estimated in the context of (29) and the Zurich scenario will be enhanced by various destination attributes, reducing the error terms.
+The utility function for shopping trips will be estimated in the context of (Horni et al., 2011a) and the Zurich scenario will be enhanced by various destination attributes, reducing the error terms.

 Other important topics include researching Monte Carlo sampling and its sampling errors associated with our stochastic simulation.
-The authors have begun to work on these issues (30).
+The authors have begun to work on these issues (Horni et al., 2011b).

-FIGURE 1 Search space
+Figure 1: Search space